realmar/bk/README.md

 or a correspondand web server configuration

+ADDITIONALLY adapt the enviroment config files locatet in the environments folder

 ## Log Files
   -  All three Apps log in the same log files **log/message_log** and **log/error_log**
   -  BKFrontentWebSockets.pl logs also in the **log/development.log** or **log/production.log** depending on the running mode